CSEANZ/BotBoiler/README.md

 You'll need to set up a new bot on the [Microsoft Bot Framework developer](https://dev.botframework.com/) site.
 You can get started with some basic code, but before long you'll need to register for a bot and get your AppId and Password.
 Creating this is outside the scope of this document.

 Once created, pop your AppId and Password in both the ```.env``` file and use them to connect in the emulator.

+### Deployment

+This framework will detect whether it's running on your local machine, in Azure Functions or AWS Lambda.

+The system will adjust the host service that gets registered with ```Inversify``` to the current platform.
+The code that does that is [here](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/startup.ts#L76).

+For local development, see the steps listed in the next section of this document.

+#### Azure Functions / Azure App Service

+This framework will automatically detect and adjust to run inside Azure Functions.
+If the host service that it gets back does not return a null value for the ```export``` function it will export that function so Azure Functions can fire requests in.
+You can see the code that does this is [here](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/app.ts#L23).

+To deploy you can use [Git Deployment](https://github.com/GeekTrainer/help-desk-bot-lab/blob/master/Node/exercise5-Deployment.md), or you can use [k-scratch](https://github.com/jakkaj/k-scratch-node) to update your remote Function code immediately as you edit the system (run ```ks -m -l``` from ./output/run once you have downloaded your publish profile).

+#### AWS Lambda

+*Coming soon :)*

 ### Debugging your bot using the Bot Framework Emulator